It should have been so easy.

-But take heart—you and your student can overcome these hurdles!
-Roll up your sleeves and come back next Monday, March 31 for Teaching writing, part 2: Some good news.
+Take heart—you and your student can overcome these hurdles!
+Roll up your sleeves and come back for some good news in Teaching writing, part 2: Simple writing ideas.
 I’ll see you then with some encouraging and helpful tips.

 Copyright © 2008 Kim Kautzer.
 All rights reserved.